 Few things are more important to the safety of your family and your truck than your tires.
 The trouble is, there is a lot of misinformation and complacency out there.
 Few people really know the proper tire pressures required and even fewer people check them on a regular basis.
-First off, let me say I’m no expert on tires.
-I neither design nor sell them for a living.
-But I do have a lifetime of experience, having owned over a dozen trucks and travel trailers, and having read numerous publications and articles on how to properly inflate and care for them.
+First a disclaimer.
+When it comes to tires, we’re no experts.
+We neither design nor sell tires for a living.
+But we do have a lifetime of experience, having owned over a dozen trucks, truck campers, and travel trailers, and having read numerous publications and articles on how to properly inflate and care for them.
 It’s hoped that this article will spark interest on tire safety and serve as a gentle reminder on the importance of proper inflation and periodic inspections.
 Note, that the information contained in this article deals primarily with tire pressures for driving on pavement.
 Look for another article soon on airing down your tires for off-road travel.

 Without a doubt, improper inflation is the greatest cause of tire failure.
 Indeed, driving on an over or under inflated tire is dangerous and can lead to a tire overheating and bursting.
 Overheating is a very bad thing for tires, but it’s even worse when carrying a heavy load like a truck camper.
 If you’ve ever suffered a blowout you know how dangerous and difficult it can be maintaining control of the vehicle at highway speeds.
 Not only that, but an over or under inflated tire can experience excessive tread wear thus leading to the reduced life of the tire.
 An under inflated tire can also increase the rolling resistance of the tire and can lead to reduced fuel economy.
 With the price of fuel being what it is today, every mile counts, especially when hauling a truck camper.
 Some owners like to over-inflate their tires to decrease rolling resistance, but the benefit of better fuel economy is offset by the greater risk of suffering a major blowout (not to mention a rougher ride).
 It simply isn’t worth the extra risk.

 There are a few things you need to keep in mind when checking your tires.
 First, always measure a tire’s pressure when it’s cold.
 What is a “cold” tire?
 It’s a tire that has been driven on less than one mile and a tire that hasn’t been sitting in the hot afternoon sun.
-This is important because driving at highway speeds in the heat of the afternoon sun can raise a tire’s pressure as much as 6 psi.
-Because of this I like to check and fill my tires first thing in the morning when it’s the coolest.
+This is important because driving at highway speeds in the heat of the afternoon sun can raise a tire’s pressure as much as 8 psi.
+Because of this we like to check and fill our tires first thing in the morning when it’s the coolest.
 When filling, never exceed the maximum psi value listed on the tire’s sidewall.
 Load Range E tires, those typically found on three-quarter and one-ton pickup trucks, have a maximum pressure of 80 psi.
 Oh, and when checking your tires, don’t forget to check the spare.
-This is a common mistake and one I’m guilty of from time-to-time.
+This is a common mistake and one we’re guilty of forgetting to do from time-to-time.

 How often should you check your tire pressures?
-I like to check mine before each outing and each time before I go to the fuel pump.
+We like to check ours before each outing and each time before we go to the fuel pump.
 It’s important to check your pressures regularly due to a process called permeation.
 Tires lose air normally through this process, but changes in temperature can affect the rate at which your tire loses air.
 This change is accelerated in hot weather though a tire can still lose one or two pounds of air per month during the winter.
 When checking your tires, make sure all of the valve stems are equipped with valve caps to keep out dirt and moisture.
 This is especially important if you like to drive off-road.
 Oh, and speaking of valve stems, always make sure that your LT tires are equipped with metal stems to handle the higher pressures.
 Believe it or not, some tire shops are guilty of making this mistake.
-I’ve had it happen to me.
+We’ve had it happen to us on one occasion.